 Giving Warsaw Its Sound Back: An Interview with Noam Zylberberg

-small, noam_zylberberg.jpg, Noam Zylberberg, photo: Grzegorz Domański, courtesy of the artist, center
+Noam Zylberberg, Noam Zylberberg, photo: Grzegorz Domański, courtesy of the artist, center, noam_zylberberg.jpg

 Noam Zylberberg studied conducting at the Jerusalem Academy of Music.
-He became fascinated with interwar Polish music and established Mała Orkiestra Dancingowa, which has played concerts in Poland and abroad.
+He became fascinated with interwar Polish music and established Mała Orkiestra Dancingowa (The Little Dancing Orchestra), which has played concerts in Poland and abroad.
 Their first album was released this year.

 Juliette Bretan: So let’s start from the beginning.
 Where do your links to Poland come from?

 Noam Zylberberg: My grandparents were born in Warsaw but left Poland in 1934.
 They were young.
 They wanted to follow their ideals and reinvent themselves.
 My grandmother’s family were Warsaw people going back many generations and so Warsaw has always been present in my life.